RiteeshTM/RiteeshTM/README.md

 - Basic Web Development

 ## 💞️ Collaboration
 I’m looking to collaborate on projects involving Data Science.
-If you have any ideas or need help, feel free to reach out!
+If you have any ideas , feel free to reach out!

 ## 📫 How to Reach Me
 You can reach me at: